jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 <img src="https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/images/general%20solution%20method.png" width="500">

 So let's move on.
 Secondly, we receive the stresses `sig` that contain the Cauchy stress from the last converged load step `n`.
 The history variables, such as the plastic strain or the hardening for plasticity, are summarised in the list `hsv`.
 Material parameters, like the Young's modulus or Poisson's ratio, set in the material card, are stored in the list `cm`.
+For the above example the first and second Lame parameters are stored in P1 and P2, respectively.
 Lastly, we can also find the deformation gradient `F` after setting the option `IHYPER` in the history.

 Now the material model must compute the new Cauchy stress with index `tmp` and update the history variables.